Entropiemaximun/Raise_and_lower_by_autosteer_board/README.md

 #define  Hyd_down A2

   can be switch    to

 #define  Hyd_up D2  ///   define   the  pin  to up and down       can be   D2 D5 A1 A2 ...  like A1 in this line

 #define  Hyd_down D5

-Download  the total folder  to  send  to the arduino nano
+   this ino will replace the original autosteer Ino  on the Arduino nano

 ----------------------------

- and application
+example of application

  https://www.youtube.com/watch?v=u_cRjiCn22A